-Merit-eligible employees who are on approved leave, e.g., FMLA, should be included in the merit process.
+Merit-eligible employees who are on approved job protected leaves, e.g., FMLA, should be included in the merit process.
 The following positions are excluded from the regular staff merit process:

 - 1. Secondary Staff positions

 - 2. Faculty

 - 3. Temporary staff

 - 4. Medical residents

 - 5. Student employees

 - 6. Other non-regular employees

 - 7. The three unions, (SEIU Local 32BJ, SPGPA Local 294, and Teamsters Local 639), are governed by merit guidance documented in their respective collective bargaining agreements

+- 8. Employees in positions that have not actively worked (or been on protected leave) for more than 90 days in the current performance year